Notice of appointment of date for the exercise of electors’ rights23 April 2015

 The basic position

-By law any interested person has the right to inspect the council’s/meeting’s accounts.
-If you are entitled and registered to vote in local council elections then you (or your representative) also have the right to ask the appointed auditor questions about the council’s accounts or challenge an item of account contained within them.
+By law any interested person has the right to inspect the council’s/joint committees accounts.
+If you are entitled and registered to vote in local council elections then you (or your representative) also have the right to ask the appointed auditor questions about the council’s accounts or object to an item of account contained within them.

 The right to inspect the accounts

-When your council has finalised its accounts for the previous financial year it must advertise that they are available for people to inspect.
-Having given reasonable notice of your intentions, you then have 20 working days to look through the accounts and supporting documents.
-You will be able to make copies of the accounts and most of the relevant documents from your council.
-You will probably have to pay a copying charge.
+When your council has finalised its accounts for the previous financial year it must let you know that they are available for inspection.
+Giving your council reasonable notice of your intentions, you then have 20 working days to look through the accounting statements in the annual return and any supporting documents.
+By arrangement you will be able to inspect and make copies of the accounts and the relevant documents.
+You may have to pay a copying charge.